alvaroalonsocano/Tech-Task-SoftwareDeveloper/README.md

 - Login view with Auth0 that allows to create new users, but not admins.
 - Main view with a table that shows the vehicles and a paginator.
 In case that user's is an admin, POST,EDIT and DELETE buttons must been show, but normal user only get vehicle's data.
 - Dashboard view.
 A view with a bar's graph that count how many elements of every vehicle we can find on the database.
 ONLY Admin must have access to this view.
-- Admin/User profile view with just name and role.
+- Admin/User profile view with the name,photo and role.

 2-Create a Node/Express API with GET/POST/PUT/DELETE methods that get the data from a MongoDB.